eriktorsner/wp-bootstrap/README.md

 **0.3.1**

-  - Bugfixes for exporting and importing taxonomies of type "postid"
+  - Bug fixes for exporting and importing taxonomies of type "postid"
   - wp-init generates a wp-cli.yml file if localsettings/wppath has non default value

 **0.3.0**